Latest tribunal judgments.

 Willerby Holiday Homes Ltd: 6041506/2025

-The claimant, the claimant, brought a complaint of pregnancy or maternity discrimination against Willerby Holiday Homes Limited.
+The claimant brought a complaint of pregnancy or maternity discrimination against Willerby Holiday Homes Limited.
 The employment tribunal struck out the complaint under Rule 38 of the Employment Tribunal Rules 2024 as having no reasonable prospect of success.

 Discrimination Pregnancy